IBM-Cloud/tekton-toolchain/lab2/README.md

 # lab 2
-This lab on next steps: interactive use, git integration for pipeline start and getting github source for tekton tasks
+This lab focuses on parameters and secrets

 ## Turn on github building